Kars1996/tui-test/README.md

 The primary focus is on using the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework and other related components from [Charm](https://github.com/charmbracelet).

 The goal is to deepen understanding of both TUI development and the Go programming language in general.

+Finally, this repo is also a chance for me to get more accustomed to a neovim workflow.